 Here are over thirty of my own Scottish recipes with everything from jams to savouries, desserts to soups – something for everyone and a great wee taste of Scotland.

-Cullan Skink (don’t you just love that name!) is a classic Scottish fish soup with just a few simple ingredients and fabulous flavour.
-No self respecting seaside pub would be without this on the menu up north.
+Cullen Skink (don’t you just love that name!) is a classic Scottish fish soup with just a few simple ingredients and fabulous flavour.
+No self-respecting seaside pub would be without this on the menu up north.

-Cock-a-leekie soup, just shared this one the other day and it is such a trtaditional one, all Scottish grannies would have made this on a regular basis.
+Cock-a-leekie soup, just shared this one the other day and it is such a traditional one, all Scottish grannies would have made this on a regular basis.

 Musselburgh Tarts, these tasty morsels are filled with mussels and leeks in a rich creamy sauce, perfect for parties.

 Filo Flowers With Mushroom and Whisky Mousse, one of my Wee Taste Of Scotland party recipes and a great little light bite.

 Scottish Salad Spoons are my take on the old Russian salad but using the staples of the Scottish veggie patch, turnips, potatoes and carrots with a light and flavourful mayonnaise.